Nat Geo's New Reality Show Sounds So Extreme

 Nat Geo is ready to make The Amazing Race look like a quick weekend getaway.

-Race to the Center of the Earth is a brand new series featuring four teams of three, each starting in a different corner of the earth and all racing to one floating buoy holding a million dollars.
+Race to the Center of the Earth is a brand new series featuring four teams of three, each starting in a different corner of the earth and all racing to one floating buoy in the Pacific holding a million dollars.

 Unlike The Amazing Race, these teams are not traveling the same locations and competing in the same sorts of challenges.
 They each have their own individual challenges to complete, and they're not eating weird things or convincing themselves to bungee jump.
 These competitors have to scale huge cliffs, trek through blizzards, cross extremely high bridges, and basically make their way through some of the most extreme bits of nature the producers could find, in an effort to show off "the beauty of our world."